 In addition to traditional instructor-led classes, SEARK College offers a variety of courses through alternative delivery systems.
-The Internet, computer-based instruction, compressed video to and/or from off-campus locations, and independent study in specific technical courses.
 As other methods and technologies are developed, the College will endeavor to expand its access to alternative course delivery.
 Students interested in alternative course delivery should consult with their academic adviser.
 Prerequisites and additional fees may apply.